sunmkim/strands-summer-agent/README.md

 To create a production-ready chatbot that gives information about inclement summer weather and climate/atmospheric conditions, and gives tips on how to exercise caution when you are outside during the day.

-You can consider this a production-grade update using Strands to the previous [Summer Chatbot](https://github.com/sunmkim/summer-days) project that was built with LangGraph, which was more akin to a proof-of-concept.
+You can consider this a production-grade update to the previous [Summer Chatbot](https://github.com/sunmkim/summer-days) project using Strands.
+The previous version was built with LangGraph, and was more akin to a proof-of-concept.

 ## Technologies Used